 Five years after the initial contract signing, in 2016, the aircraft model and the operational mobile and transportable ground stations were displayed in Warsaw.

-The full NATO AGS system consists of air, ground, mission operations, and support elements, performing all-weather, persistent wide-area terrestrial and maritime surveillance in near real-time.
+The entire NATO AGS system consists of air, ground, mission operations, and support elements, performing all-weather, persistent, wide-area terrestrial and maritime surveillance in near real-time.

 Bianor and the Integrated Project Team